 My day begins before 6am, when I take my dogs for a walk before the boarders of Sankt Gilgen International School in Austria wake up.
 I use this time to get into the right frame of mind to play “dad” to 30 pupils.

-We live in the Alps, and in winter, the temperature can be as low as minus 20°C. Any overnight snow needs to be cleared from the vehicles to allow emergency exits – during which time I consider how best to approach the teaching day.
+We live in the Alps.
+In the winter, the temperature can be as low as minus 20°C. Any overnight snow needs to be cleared from the vehicles to allow emergency exits – during which time I consider how best to approach the teaching day.

 Our school has 130 pupils of various nationalities, aged 12 to 18.
 Although my role as a boarding parent entitles me to a reduced workload, my lesson prep as a science teacher can take anything from a few minutes to several hours.

-Before lessons start at 8am, I check pupils’ uniform, which is no simple task as our uniform comprises of traditional Austrian dress or a more classically “British” blazer and tie.
-The dual uniform is because we value our beautiful Austrian location and Austrians are fiercely proud of their national dress; you can wear a dirndl or lederhosen to church, to the opera, to a formal dinner or to bring the cows off the mountain.
+Before lessons start at 8am, I check pupils’ uniform, which is no simple task because our uniform comprises of traditional Austrian dress or a more classically “British” blazer and tie.
+The dual uniform is because we value our beautiful Austrian location and Austrians are fiercely proud of their national dress.
+You can wear a dirndl or lederhosen to church, to the opera, to a formal dinner or to bring the cows off the mountain.

 ‘You need to be flexible’